lauralopes/CrochetLab/index.md

-# 🧪 Welcome to CrochetLab
+# 🧪 CrochetLab

 [🇧🇷 Ver em Português](index-pt.md)

 A cozy corner for crochet lovers!
-Explore original patterns for accessories, home decor, and unique pieces — all tested and documented with step-by-step instructions and photos.
+Explore original patterns for accessories, amigurumi, home decor, and unique pieces with step-by-step instructions and photos.

 ---